 We cover farm-use scale projects below, but we as farmers are in a unique position compared to other industries, in our ability to consider large scale projects on our land.
 Such projects (typically over 2MW in capacity) are technically, financially and legally distinct from smaller scale projects and require detailed, tailored advice.

 Renewable energy technologies suitable for an on-farm setting;

 Solar panels – Produce either electricity (from photovoltaic, or PV, panels) or heating for hot water (solar hot water panels).
 Solar panels convert the Sun's energy into electricity or heat and work even on cloudy days.
-Attractive returns are still available from the Government's Feed-in-Tariffs (FiTs) scheme.
-Panels are most frequently mounted on roof space so they don't interfere with day to day business activities and require minimal maintenance, therefore are very convenient.
+Attractive returns are still available despite the end of Government's Feed-in-Tariffs (FiTs) scheme.
+However, profitability usually requires that you use a substantial part of the the energy you generate on your own site

 Background information on solar power from the Solar Trade Association

 Wind turbines – Provide electricity for on-farm use and for export to the grid.
 Available in a range of sizes, from large scale (1.5 MW, 120m high), to small scale (5 kW, up to 10m high).
 Turbines require careful siting and several factors to be taken into consideration, including; wind speed (above at least 5m/s), proximity to the nearest properties, grid access, nearby radar and airport installations, and visual impact.
 Your local planning department should be consulted early on in the process.
 When positioned correctly and with the right conditions, wind turbines can generate very attractive financial returns for your business.

 Consider if – You have good wind speeds (check the database below) and have a site at least 300m from the nearest home, with no airports or radar sites nearby.